vineethkumarv/sv-wiki/Control-Flow.md

 ### Function

-The function is the subroutine that contain procedural code.
+The function is the subroutine that contains procedural code.
-The purpose of the function is to return the value that can be used in the expression .
+The purpose of the function is to return the value that can be used in the expression.
-The function cannot have time control statements like # , @ or fork join( The function must execute in zero time .)
+The function cannot have time control statements like #, @, or fork-join( The function must execute in zero time .)
-A function can call other functions not other tasks .
+A function can call other functions, not other tasks.
-A function can have atleast one argument but not have any inout or out argument .
+A function can have at least one argument but not have any input and out argument.

 **Syntax** -